-Designing end-to-end flow for a decentralized-finance platform.
+Designing end-to-end flow to democratizing decentralized-finance .

 Overview

-Project Type: Full-time Designer
+Project Type: Full-time Design Engineer

 Tools: Figma, Adobe Illustrator, Blender, Typescript, CSS, Github, Posthog